chennaftali/https-github.com-Sprint-Ninjas-spring-code-jam/README.md

 ## Spring Code Jam Challenge - About the Project

-This project consists of two parts - a landing page for a UX designer storytelling character, the other for project that they built for an fictitious volunteer organization.
+This project consists of two parts - a landing page for a UX designer storytelling character, the other page is for the project that was built for an fictitious volunteer organization.
+To view the volunteer organization project page, simply click the link icon at the top right corner of the volunteer project card in Projects section on the first page.

 <img src="https://github.com/Sprint-Ninjas/spring-code-jam/blob/main/images/Terry.png?raw=true" width=300>
 <img src="https://github.com/Sprint-Ninjas/spring-code-jam/blob/main/images/Volunteer-project.png?raw=true" width=300>